isdanryan/ToDoApp/README.md

 * Save the tasks for each individual user to a database, so the user can keep coming back.
 * Allow the user to view the web app from Desktop, Laptop, Tablet or Mobile.
 * Be easy to use with clear and simple functionality.
+* Only allow viewing of users list once logged in.

 ### **How This Will Be Achieved:**
 * Create a dynamically generated list, where tasks can be created and deleted.